Denon Home 150 Review

 Despite its size, the Home 150 is a speaker that needs no invitation to go loud.
-It’s not the widest soundstage due to its compact dimensions, but it packs plenty of bass which has been refined a little since the bass tuning update.
+It’s not the widest soundstage due to its dimensions, but it packs plenty of bass which has been refined a little since the bass tuning update.
 Compared to the One SL, it’s bolder in its presentation, but lacks the subtlety of the Sonos.

 Vocals are articulated well, pushing them forward from the rest of the mix.
 Jill Scott’s voice Golden is convincingly reproduced, the Home 150 capturing her breathy tones and inflections.